 Blast analysis

-The DNA sequences came back, and a blast analysis was conducted to identify the species and genus of the bacterium.
+The DNA sequences came back, and a BLAST (Basic Local Alignment Search Tool) analysis was conducted to identify the species and genus of the bacterium.
 Eight hundred good bp were copied and submitted into the BLAST database, Pseudomonas koreenis has a 99% match with the DNA sequence.

 Results